 We will invest the additional funds you deposit pro rata according to your asset mix in order to retain the asset composition as close as possible to your target allocation.

-Log into the customer area and go to the "Deposits/withdrawals" tab, where you can enter and confirm the amount you want to withdraw.
+Log into the customer area and go to the "Payments" tab, where you can enter and confirm the amount you want to withdraw.
 We may then sell part of your portfolio and transfer the requested amount to your reference account.

 Please note that you cannot make withdrawals that would take your account balance below the minimum of CHF 8,500 (unless you want to close your account).

-Log into the customer area and go to the "Deposits/withdrawals" tab, where you can request to have your account closed and confirm this request.
+Log into the customer area and go to the "Payments" tab, where you can request to have your account closed and confirm this request.
 We will then sell the contents of your portfolio, charge our management fee, and transfer the full amount to your reference account.

 Please note that your account will be closed for good after that.